gtbjj/gtbjj.github.io/_posts/2016-08-07-Southern-Way.md

 - **Rocktown**:  This one really is pitiful.
 Whilst dirtbagging I can guarantee you that I packed more trash off of Pigeon Mountain than I ever brought on it -- by several multiples.
 In the last few months I've noticed it getting trashier and trashier.
 I don't mean a cigarette butt here and an empty water bottle there, but every popular spot having handfulls of each.
-Literally, I strode down to *Campus Punks* to find several eggs worth of egg shells right there at the base of the rock, not thrown at the tree line, but literally eating and \******* right at the climb.
-Furthermore, just to the left was a torn of pair of pants (yes, someone left their blown out trousers there too).
+Literally, I strode down to *Campus Punks* to find several eggs worth of egg shells right there at the base of the rock, not thrown at the tree line, but literally eating and *********** right at the climb.
+Furthermore, just to the left was a torn off pair of pants (yes, someone left their blown out trousers there too).

 Okay, rant over.
 I recently returned to HP40 for some "soul searching."
 I was inspired by a crew from the Phoenix, AZ area who were accustomed to pockety roofs and the like -- compared to the spank-and-compress style of HP40.
 Nevertheless, they took the weekend in